Luenell Makes ‘History’ With Nude ‘Penthouse’ Shoot: Her Message To The Haters

 “I want to make history with this shoot,” Luenell continued.
 “It’s already made history for me.
 I had cold feet, but they warmed up very quickly when I walked on set.
 I just said, ‘Eff it!’
 People can go f*** themselves if they feel any type of way about what I’m doing.”

-Penthouse CEO spoke to Eurweb about the decision to feature Luenell in their magazine.
+The Penthouse CEO spoke to Eurweb about the decision to feature Luenell in their magazine.

 “For the past 52 years, Penthouse magazine has led the conversation about the progression of sex, sexuality, and sex appeal – a conversation that is still woefully unexplored today.
 We’re huge fans of Luenell – her style, her attitude, her fierce honesty – and her layout reveals everything about who she is, who we are as a brand, and the world we want women to live in today.”